-Bon View Elementary will provide to parents of participating children a description and explanation of the curriculum in use at the school, the forms of academic assessment used to measure student progress, and the proficiency levels students are expected to meet:
+Bon View Elementary provides parents of Title I students with an explanation of the curriculum used at the school, the assessments used to measure student progress and the proficiency levels students are expected to meet.

 - Parents will receive from the district an individual student report about the performance of their children on the state assessment test.
 Other district benchmark assessments used to evaluate and assess children's proficiency in math and reading will be available to parents upon request. - Informational workshops and handouts will be provided to parents to encourage understanding of assessment tools, communication tools, and curriculum used by teachers, how to support students at home, and how to support specific student groups.
-There will be multiple opportunities for parents to attend meetings throughout the year, and multiple manners of communication will be used to notify parents of such meetings. - If requested by parents of Title I students, the school provides opportunities for regular meetings that allow the parents to participate in decisions relating to the education of their children. - Bon View Elementary will provide parents of students opportunities for meetings, during parent-teacher conference weeks and upon request, to formulate suggestions and to participate, as appropriate, in decisions relating to the education of their children.
-Teachers and personnel will respond to any such suggestions as soon as practicably possible. - Parents will be informed as to how they can volunteer on campus and how they can help monitor their children's progress with suggested activities they can do at home with their children to improve the achievement level of their children.
+There will be multiple opportunities for parents to attend meetings throughout the year, and multiple manners of communication will be used to notify parents of such meetings. - Bon View Elementary will provide parents of students opportunities for meetings, during parent-teacher conference weeks and upon request, to formulate suggestions and to participate, as appropriate, in decisions relating to the education of their children.
+Teachers and personnel will respond to any such suggestions as soon as practicably possible.